Atlantic City–Brigantine Connector: Opening

 The opening of the connector helped establish Borgata, which opened in 2003.
 The connector's ramps are visible in the background.

 A shortage of materials and delivery issues in late 2000 delayed the connector's opening from May to July 2001.
 The grand opening ceremony took place on July 27, with festivities including a pedestrian tunnel walk.
 The connector was expected to open to traffic that evening, but due to last-minute malfunctions with the tunnel's emergency communication system, it did not open to vehicles until July 31.
 Upon opening, the freeway was formally named the Atlantic City Expressway Connector, although it is called "the Tunnel" by locals.
 The ramp across Huron Avenue (Route 87) connecting Borgata to Trump Marina opened in 2003, which marked the completion of the connector project.

 Once the connector opened, travel times between the Midtown and the Marina districts fell from fifteen minutes to four.
 Initial traffic volume was lower than expected; the connector served only 11,000 to 12,000 vehicles per day during its first several months, which was attributed to a decline in travel following the September 11 terrorist attacks.
 However, traffic increased the following year, and the connector served up to 20,000 vehicles daily by July 2002, significantly higher than the original projections.
-Due to the opening of Borgata in 2003, annual traffic volume increased by 25 percent that year, serving 30,000 vehicles daily.
+After the opening of Borgata in 2003, annual traffic volume increased by 25 percent that year, serving 30,000 vehicles daily.
 Whelan said "the impact of the [connector] project is undeniable" in improving traffic flow in the city and access to Brigantine.
-Traffic data from 2013 shows that the connector was used by 24,590 vehicles daily, including 1,229 trucks.
+The connector tunnel was used by 24,590 vehicles daily in 2013, including 1,229 trucks, and the US 30 ramp was used by 2,710 vehicles daily in 2023.

 The connector also affected the city's economy and casino industry.
 Whelan credited the project for bringing Borgata, which has since become the city's top-grossing casino.
 Joe Kelly, executive director of the Greater Atlantic City Chamber of Commerce, said "the Connector has been vitally important to furthering Atlantic City's economic development objectives" by improving access to the Marina district and making it more "economically viable".
 State records from 2016 showed that the three casinos in the Marina district had an average annual gross revenue of $134 million, compared to $70 million for the casinos along the Atlantic City Boardwalk.
 Transportation analyst and former SJTA executive Anthony Marino cited the connector's ease of access to the Marina district casinos as a factor in their success and a challenge for boardwalk casinos; Whelan said it forced boardwalk casinos to reevaluate their business models.

 The tunnel was used as a filming location in 2018 for the TV series Succession; the series portrayed the location as the Brooklyn–Battery Tunnel in New York City.